Tour Length

 2How much do Okavango Delta camping tours cost?

 “Most camping tours in the Okavango Delta start at US$100 to US$150 per person per day and can go higher.
 The more you’re expected to do while on safari (such as putting up and taking down tents, cooking and washing dishes) and the fewer support staff accompanying you, the less you’re likely to pay.
 How long you stay, how often you move around and the time of year can also influence the cost of your safari.
 That said, camping tours tend to vary less in price than most other kinds of safari.
-That’s because you don’t see the wild fluctuations between high- and low-season prices that is so typical of high-end luxury safaris, because costs are far lower to begin with.
+That’s because you don’t see the wild fluctuations between high- and low-season prices that are so typical of high-end luxury safaris, because costs are far lower to begin with.
 There may be some variation between high season (July to October) and the rest of the year.
 This is partly because demand for the services of safari operators is highest during the peak holiday months, and they themselves may be paying more for the vehicles, equipment hire and so on.”

 3What is the best time for a camping safari in the Okavango Delta?

 “The best time for camping in the Delta is definitely the months when you’re least likely to encounter rainfall.
-This usually means May or June through to November.
+This usually means May or June to October.
 It’s a strange quirk of the Okavango Delta that the months of lowest rainfall coincide with the highest water levels.
 That’s because the waters of the Delta rise and fall according to rainfall some months earlier in the distant highlands of Angola; it takes months for the waters to reach the Delta.
 The high-season months (July to October) are usually best also for seeing wildlife, although birding is especially good from November to April, when migratory species overwinter in this corner of Africa.
 The Delta is a wetland of great importance for migratory wading and other birds.
 It can also depend on where you want to go.
 If your camping safari doesn’t travel too far into the Delta, you’re less likely to be affected by water levels in getting there.
 You’re also less likely to see a significant price difference between high and low seasons, although availability can be tighter during the high-season months.”

 4Is a camping holiday in the Okavango Delta safe?

 “Botswana is one of the safest countries in Africa and we believe that an Okavango Delta camping safari is safe.
-There is, of course, no kind of holiday in which your safety can be guaranteed, but crime is almost non-existent in the Delta and there is no risk from traffic accidents out here.
+There is, of course, no kind of holiday in which your safety can be guaranteed, but crime is almost nonexistent in the Delta and there is no risk from traffic accidents out here.
 Although it can sound dangerous if you’ve never before been on safari, the risk from wild animals while you’re camping is very low.
 It’s true that the overwhelming majority of campsites in the Delta are not surrounded by fences.
 But many animals tend to stay away from areas where there are people.
 If you take care when moving around, especially at night (when you should never walk about on your own), and always follow the advice of your guide, you’re unlikely to encounter any difficulties.”

 “Absolutely, yes.
 There are very few trips I’d rather make than an Okavango Delta self-drive camping safari.
 That’s partly about the Delta itself.
 This is a world unlike any other, a wilderness filled with water and wildlife and one that is different each passing year as water levels fluctuate.
 There are some areas of the Delta that you simply can’t reach under your own steam.
-That said, much of the southern Delta, including parts of Moremi Game Reserve (such as the Moremi Tongue), are accessible.
+That said, much of the southern Delta, including parts of Moremi Game Reserve (such as the Moremi Tongue), is accessible.
 You just have to pick up your vehicle in Maun and drive from one campsite to the next.
 Although these campsites will be booked for you by your operator, who should also provide you with a detailed itinerary, it’s entirely up to you how long you take to get there.
 When you’re self-driving, you get to choose how long you stay with that pride of lions or among the elephants along the way.
 But I also love it because of the camping (which will be in a rooftop or ground tent, or inside the shell of a specially adapted 4WD camping vehicle).
 Camping may not be for everyone, but for those who enjoy traveling in this way, it really is one of the great thrills of going on safari to be lying awake at night listening to lions roar or elephants foraging nearby.
 It all takes on an added layer of excitement (perhaps even a frisson of nervous tension) when you remember that the only thing separating you from the animals is the tent’s canvas.”

 6What are the best Okavango Delta campsites?